mathursanidhya/EquiTable/README.md

 ## 📖 The Problem
 Food pantries are high-stress environments.
 Volunteers often face the **"Chaos of Compassion"**: trying to mentally juggle complex point systems, track real-time shortages, and enforce substitution rules while maintaining a dignified connection with families.

 **EquiTable** acts as a "Shift Lead" AI.
-It abstracts the logistics, allowing volunteers to focus on people, not paperwork.
+It abstracts the logistics, allowing volunteers to focus on people,not paperwork.

 ## 🏗️ Architecture
 EquiTable utilizes a **Hub-and-Spoke Multi-Agent Architecture** orchestrated by the Google Agent Development Kit (ADK).
 This ensures that logic (rules) and arithmetic (math) are handled by specialists, preventing AI hallucinations.